Hunter College, New York, NY

 Ramapo College, NJ

-Barbara Smith Gioia discovered her love of art at a young age through her time spent in the outdoors finding natural clay in her neighborhood creek or appropriating natural materials for use in collage.
+Barbara Smith Gioia made her connection to art at a young age through time spent in the outdoors finding natural clay in her neighborhood creek or appropriating natural materials for use in collage.
 As a teen she studied oil painting and discovered dance and jazz.
-Her foray into printmaking as an undergraduate student ignited her fervent interest in process.
+Her foray into printmaking as an undergraduate student ignited her deep interest in process.
 Combining mediums later proved to be a satisfying way to explore the interconnectedness of things.
 Music and everyday occurrences inform her work in subtle ways.
 She believes in art as a force for good, a source of joy and a venue for probing and questioning life.

 Smith Gioia exhibits her work widely and her work is in many private collections throughout the Northeast.
-Collectors living with her work remark on how dynamic the paintings are; offering them something new everyday as living, breathing things.
-She works out of her studio at Atlas Industries in Newburgh, NY. and welcomes studio visits by appointment: email@example.com.
+Collectors living with her work remark on the pleasure the paintings continue to give over time.
+She works out of her studio at Atlas Studios in Newburgh, NY. and welcomes studio visits by appointment: firstname.lastname@example.org.

 In addition to her studio work, her passion for the arts led her to teaching and a greater involvement with cultural and educational centers.
 She has taught all ages and has produced arts events and curated exhibitions.